 Welcome to what I euphemistically call The Polymatheia Project.
-I have put together an annotated bibliography of writers on the subject of “organizational development."
+Polymatheia (Greek: Πολυμάθεια) in Greek mythology was one of the three Muses recognized at Sicyon.
+Her name literally means "much knowledge, erudition."
+And a "polymath" is a person of wide-ranging knowledge or learning.
+I have put together an annotated bibliography of writers on the subject of organizational change management and organizational development."

 To all of you who have contributed so far, many thanks.
 I picked the name Polymatheia because she was the muse of interdisciplinary knowledge and I was in the Interdisciplinary Doctorate Program at Washington State University.
 The literature review for my dissertation on organizational change management (OCM) was a meta-analysis on the topic.

 A leading authority on organizational sociology is W. Richard Scott.
 In the preface to his latest book, he says:

 "If a naive scholar strides into the maelstrom of institutional/organizational scholarship and research without assistance, he or she will emerge with a migraine if not a conclusion and will be hard pressed to ascertain what the central discussion was, let alone how to productively join the conversation."

 Organizational change management and organizational development are drawn from a diverse set of interdisciplinary fields like psychology, management, sociology, political science, communication and anthropology.
 This bibliography attempts to encompass these many fields of thought.

 A great deal of this annotated bibliography is built on the work of Dr. Peter Vaill.
 His work is titled “An Annotated Bibliography of Foundational Literature in Organizational Behavior and Development” (1996, revised 2006).
 I have augmented Dr. Vaill’s work with my own research and the help of members of the Organizational Development Network.